mxndyxu/dsc232-waymo-group-project/README.md

 evaluator_deep = RegressionEvaluator(labelCol="target_dx_1s", predictionCol="prediction", metricName="rmse")
 rmse_deep_x = evaluator_deep.evaluate(pred_deep_x)
 ```

-By increasing the max_depth to 10, the algorithm was able to better isolate nuanced kinematic edge cases.
-While this deeper model exhibits mild overfitting (evidenced by the 8-centimeter gap between the training error and test error), it successfully generalized the complex physics better than the baseline.
-It represents an optimal balance in the bias-variance tradeoff: it traded a slight increase in variance for a significant reduction in overall spatial bias, proving to be the superior predictive architecture.

-#### Best Performing Model
-The deeper XGBoost model (max_depth = 10, n_estimators = 40) performed best, achieving the lowest test RMSE of 0.4285 meters.

-This improvement likely comes from:
-* Deeper trees capturing more complex trajectory relationships
-* Better modeling of nonlinear vehicle motion behavior

-Additionally, the deeper model improved evaluation performance rather than only training performance, suggesting the additional complexity meaningfully improved learning rather than simply memorizing the training data.

-Overall, the tuned XGBoost model showed strong performance in predicting short-term vehicle trajectories, achieving an average prediction error of less than 1 meter on the evaluation dataset.

 ### Model 2: PCA + XGBoost Regression
 The second model extended the XGBoost regression pipeline by incorporating Principal Component Analysis (PCA) for dimensionality reduction before model training.
 The goal of this approach was to reduce feature dimensionality, improve computational efficiency, and evaluate whether compressed trajectory representations could preserve predictive performance.